 How much do we need?

 The Public Domain Review is a relatively inexpensive project to run.
 We have worked out that a very base minimum of $30,000 a year is needed to keep things ticking over in a semi-healthy manner.
-As of January 2016, we are very very close to this, around 85%.
-We are aiming to get up to this base minimum as quickly as we can and, if possible, rise past this to reach an ideal of $50,000 a year.
+As of April 2016 — thanks to the generosity of our supporters — we are pretty much there, at around 95%!
+Our next goal is our ideal of $60,000 a year.
 Such an amount would enable all kinds of wonderful things to happen, including being able to create a community of paid contributors.

 |Income (as of September 2016)||Income compared to ideal goal (as of September 2016)|